Cambridge, 17-22 August 2026

 How it works

-Six days of talks, working sessions, and project scoping with researchers and practitioners building hardware assurance infrastructure.
-By Day 6, you present a technical proposal.
+Six days of talks, working sessions, and project work with researchers and practitioners building hardware assurance infrastructure.
+By Day 6, you present what you’ve worked on.

 A presentation at Meridian, Cambridge